-During industry events like Winter Institute, Children’s Institute, BookExpo, and the fall regional trade shows, many publishers invite booksellers to attend intimate author dinners.
+During industry events like Winter Institute and Children’s Institute, many publishers invite booksellers to attend intimate author dinners.
 Here are a few tips for navigating these invitations:

-Have fun!
 Remember, this is a fantastic opportunity to meet new authors and connect with publishers and other members of the industry.

 The American Booksellers Association, a national not-for-profit trade organization, works with booksellers and industry partners to ensure the success and profitability of independently owned book retailers, and to assist in expanding the community of the book.

 Independent bookstores act as community anchors; they serve a unique role in promoting the open exchange of ideas, enriching the cultural life of communities, and creating economically vibrant neighborhoods.